 NOTE: Echeveria peacockii is sold under several names.
 In Europe, it is known as Echeveria desmetiana “peacockii”, Cotyledon peacockii, and Echeveria subsessilis.

 The Echeveria peacockii produces spikes of bright orange-red flowers in the summer.
 The flowers bloom from long, slender stalks extending from the center of the rosette.

 The plant often produces 20 or more flowers each season when grown in ideal conditions.
 Indoor plants may not produce grow as many flowers, but they should still bloom.

 Light and Temperature

-For optimal growth, place the plant in partial shade in USDA hardiness zones 9 to 11.
-It prefers mild, dry climates and cover from the direct sunlight.
+For optimal growth, place the plant in partial shade in USDA hardiness zone 9 to 11.
+It prefers mild, dry climates and cover from direct sunlight.

-If grown indoors, set it in any window that doesn’t get direct afternoon full sun.
+If grown indoors, set it in any window with bright light (partial sun) but does not get direct afternoon full sun.